 Debris Removal Update 9/17 - Boulder OEM

-posted over 6 years ago by caitria from Recovers
+posted about 7 years ago by caitria from Supporting Resilient Communities, Inc.

 Huge demand for flood debris disposal has strained initial city and county collection efforts.
 Flooding, closures, and delays at the Erie landfill have added to the problem.